 By Healy Jones

-Healy Jones is a VP at Kruze Consulting, where he spends his time advising startups on the intersection of their strategy, financing and projections.
+Healy Jones is a vice president at Kruze Consulting, where he spends his time advising startups on the intersection of their strategy, financing and projections.
 Previously, he held finance and marketing roles with several startups, and has been an investor at multiple venture capital funds.

 Illustration: Dom Guzman